msupply-foundation/msupply_docs/content/coldchain/getting_started.md

 We recommend the following specifications for the mobile device:

-* Tablet with 10.1 inch display
+* Tablet with 10.1 inch display or larger
-* Android Version 8.1
+* Android Version 11 or higher
-* Screen resolution of 800w x 1280h
+* Screen resolution of 800w x 1280h or higher

 Once mSupply ColdChain is open on the device, it will prevent the device from going to sleep.
 For this reason, we recommend you keep the device connected to a power supply when using mSupply ColdChain.